 Cold weather leads to chapped lips.
 Fortunately, one of Jack Frost's hallmarks can be prevented or treated at little to no cost.

+Fortunately, those rough, dry lips are a Jack Frost hallmark that can be prevented or treated at little to no cost.
 Here are some of the most inexpensive but effective tips for restoring chapped lips with little time, effort or money:

 Dr. Elizabeth Tanzi, a dermatologist based in Washington, D.C., tells Prevention magazine that exfoliation is “a good first step against chapped lips.”

 Tanzi’s no-cost suggestion for sloughing away dead skin is to brush your lips with your toothbrush after brushing your teeth.